kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

   foo.bar.com), the rules apply to that host.
 * a list of paths (for example, /testpath), each of which has an associated backend defined with a `serviceName` and `servicePort`.
-Both the host and path must match the content of an incoming request before the loadbalancer will direct traffic to the referenced service.
+Both the host and path must match the content of an incoming request before the load balancer will direct traffic to the referenced service.
 * A backend is a combination of service and port names as described in the [services doc](/docs/concepts/services-networking/service/).
 HTTP (and HTTPS) requests to the Ingress matching the host and path of the rule will be sent to the listed backend.